COVID-19 Student FAQ

-Are we able to use the Games Room?
+Can I use the Games Room?

 What measures are in place to ensure the health and safety of the campus community?

 The health and safety of our campus community is our top priority.
-To achieve this during the COVID-19 pandemic, we have and will continue to implement some significant changes.
+To achieve this during the COVID-19 pandemic, we have and will continue to implement significant changes.

 I am concerned about ventilation and air quality.
 What is King’s doing in this regard?

 King’s has undertaken a review of HVAC systems.
 The most current information is available here.

 Jade Air Purifiers are installed in classrooms across campus.
 Each air purifier has five stages of filtration including hospital-grade HEPA filtration (H13 or MERV 17) allowing for filtration of particles as small as viruses.
 They also contain a UV light that will inactivate viruses.
 The air purifiers are very quiet and compact, making them ideal for our classrooms.

 Is Campus Ministry holding in-person events this year?